-The King's School is committed to working with other organisations which contribute to the improvement in provision for students and to ensure that their achievement and well being is maximised.
+The King's School is committed to working with other organisations which contribute to the improvement in provision for students and to ensure that their achievement and wellbeing is maximised.

 The school is part of a successful and vibrant learning community which includes the 5 partner primary schools.
 We work in partnership to provide effective transition arrangements and best value, involving procurement and services.
 We have long held relationships with other organisations such as Exeter University in order to provide a high quality training programme for ITE students.
-We are a strategic partner within the Jurassic Coast Teaching School Alliance, working alongside schools, Higher Education and the NCTL.
-We have led on a SEND and EBT project as part of the Teaching School and have trained teachers through the School Direct programme, all of which are employed.
-There are three middle leaders appointed as Senior Leaders in Education who work within the Jurassic Teaching School Alliance on school to school support.
-The school is also an active member of The West Country Teaching School Alliance.
+The school is an active member of the Jurassic Coast Teaching School Alliance, West Country Teaching School Alliance and Dartmoor Teaching School Alliance accessing training and training teachers through the School Direct programme.
+There are three middle leaders appointed as Senior Leaders in Education who work on school to school support.
 The school was a specialist Sports College.
 The ethos remains at the heart of the school's drive to provide rich and memorable learning experiences which have led to high quality learning and personal development.
-The impact legacy of specialism is clearly visible through partnership working.
+The impact legacy of the sports specialism is clearly visible through partnership working.
 The school hosts the East Devon School Games Organiser who works with 57 primary schools, one special school and 10 secondary schools supporting their engagement in the School Games programme.

 The school's aspiration is to provide a personalised curriculum suited to meet the needs of students within the resources available.
 This is very much supported by the school's careers and work related learning provision in partnership with local business partners, some of whom are business mentors to some of our most vulnerable young people.
 We have a close relationship with the Careers SW personal advisor whose services we purchase to provide impartial Careers Education Information Advice and Guidance to students.
 The school actively participates in the East Devon Reintegration Panel supporting the school's ethos of 'achievement for all'.
-The school continues to work closely with the LA and contributes to the Headteacher' Associations.
+The school continues to work closely with the LA, contributes to the Headteacher' Associations and the Headteacher sits as a member of the Independent Panel for Exclusions.

-The school has developed an increasing network of partnerships with other providers such as a SENCo group and is a member of The South West Academies Group - academies from across the South West who work collaboratively on school improvement.
+The school has developed an increasing network of partnerships with other providers such as a SENCo group and is a member of the South West Academies Group - academies from across the South West who work collaboratively on school improvement.